 replacing the SR 520 floating bridge and landings?

-After nearly 50 years, the floating bridge is showing its age.
+After a half century of use, the existing floating bridge is showing its age.
 The bridge's pontoons have become vulnerable to windstorms and its support columns are vulnerable to earthquakes.

 Additionally, the existing bridge only has two lanes in each direction, no shoulders and no HOV lanes.
-Adding transit/HOV lanes, shoulders and a bicycle/pedestrian path will provide greater reliability and more options for regional traffic growth.
+Adding transit/HOV lanes, shoulders and a bicycle/pedestrian path will provide greater reliability and more options to accommodate growth in the region.

-The bicycle/pedstrian path also connects regional trails on either side of Lake Washington creating additional recreation opportunities.
+The bicycle/pedstrian path will also connect to regional trails on either side of Lake Washington creating additional recreation opportunities.

 The End Result